CES 2018 faces backlash for all-male keynote speaker lineup

 Karen Chupka, CES’s Senior Vice President, told NBC News the organization uses two criteria when looking for their keynote speakers: Speakers must have "a global responsibility for their company” and they also “have to be a visionary, talking about what’s happening in the future of tech.”

 There were roughly 275 female speakers on smaller stages at CES last year, according to Chupka, with "similar numbers" expected for 2018.
-Nancy Dubuc, president and CEO of A&E Networks, has just been confirmed as a keynote speaker — though not for the main presentation, Chupka confirmed.
+Nancy Dubuc, president and CEO of A&E Networks, has just been confirmed as a keynote speaker, Chupka told NBC News.

 Tarah Wheeler, an information security researcher and author of “Women in Tech,” said, “Having women on stage communicates more strongly than any words that they can speak that to the girls and women sitting in the audience at those conferences: ‘You’re not alone and you can get here too.’”